l-palermo/App-boilerplate-Y.W.L.V.C/README.md

 ---

-GIT ACTIONS, PRECOMMIT HOOKS
+PRECOMMIT HOOKS

-> Git actions and pre-commit hooks are very useful tools that help developers to make sure the work they commit or merge is 'not' introducing bugs.
+> Pre-commit hooks are very useful tools that help developers to make sure the work they commit or merge is 'not' introducing bugs.

-Git actions are very easy to install and customise.
 As pre-commit tools I have chosen `pre-commit` that is very easy to initiate, just need a small config in the package.json with the commands we want to run before committing the changes.
 The alternative to pre-commit is `Husky`.
 I have used `husky` in another repo and this is also very easy to config. `Husky` is more popular and has more config options.

 Install: